Expedition to Mongolia with Calypso: Gobi legends and Orkhon Valley

 Tour program: Wave

-In the morning, we leave Ulaanbaatar and head towards the majestic, huge statue of Genghis Khan, after which we make our way to Terelj National Park, where we will visit the Aryabal Temple and the Turtle Stone.
-And of course, we will be able to breathe in the mountain air of Mongolia.
+In the morning, we depart Ulaanbaatar and head toward the awe-inspiring statue of Genghis Khan — the largest of its kind in the world.
+We then continue to Terelj National Park to visit the serene Aryabal Temple and the iconic Turtle Rock.
+Breathe in the crisp mountain air and take in the majestic scenery of Mongolia.

-We are heading towards Ulaanbaatar, but on the way we will stop at the Mongol Nomadic ger camp.
-This is our last touch of the Gobi Desert and the incredible beauty of the dune landscapes before returning to the capital.
-At Nomadic Camp we will enjoy a Mongolian nomadic show.
+We head towards Ulaanbaatar, but along the way, we’ll stop at the Mongol Nomadic ger camp.
+This will be our final encounter with the Gobi Desert and the breathtaking dune landscapes before returning to the capital.
+At the Nomadic camp, we’ll enjoy an exciting Mongolian nomad show, offering a vivid glimpse into the traditional nomadic lifestyle.

-We return to the capital, have a rest and in the evening go to a farewell dinner with local traditional music in a local restaurant.
+We return to the capital to rest after our journey, and in the evening, we head out for a farewell dinner featuring live traditional music at a local restaurant.

 Shopping and departure.